 So by jove, I went back to the book and built a bibliography.
 Good job I have near-total recall when it comes to this sort of thing.
 It’s here.
 Happy to discuss the books and articles in the comments thread there.

-A couple of people said they wished Escape Everything! had contained a bibliography.
+A few people said Escape Everything! should have contained a bibliography.
 I’m sorry it didn’t.
 This was a bit of an oversight on my part.
 Since I’d usually name the book or article I was talking about in the main text, I didn’t immediately see a need for a bibliography.
-But this missed the opportunity to talk about books, which is quite unlike me.
+But this overlooked the usefulness of having them all in one place and missed the opportunity to talk about books, which is quite unlike me.
 So here it is: the missing bibliography.
 It’s thorough but not comprehensive, itemising the widest shoulders I stood on and pointing to further reading.
 Still, I hope it’s useful and fun.
-The book links are affiliate links but be certain to check your local library first.
-Happy to discuss these books or provide extra information in the comments thread.
+Most of the links go to Worldcat which can help you to find a local library copy.
+You can buy most of them in the usual places and I recommend Blackwell’s in particular.
+I’m also happy to discuss these books or provide extra information in the comments thread.

 Chapter One: Work